OortCloudd/NN-Numpy-Math/README.md

-This helps understanding the foundations of AI better
+This enhances an understanding of global AI architectures